aaguiare/ih_datamadpt0923_project_m1/README.md

 **Data**

-- CSV file Bicimad stations
+- CSV file Bicimad stations (located in data folder)
-- CSV file Bicipark stations
+- CSV file Bicipark stations (located in data folder)
-- API REST connection with Portal de datos abiertos del Ayuntamiento de Madrid, with the following data /catalogo/202162-0-instalaciones-accesibles-municip.json, from now known as 'Places of interest'
+- API REST connection with Portal de datos abiertos del Ayuntamiento de Madrid, with the following dataset /catalogo/202162-0-instalaciones-accesibles-municip.json, from now known as 'Places of interest'

 **Resources in this repository**